Air Travel Mitigation Fund

 The Sustainability Office has oversight responsibility for the ATMF Fund and its application process.

 Are there any exemptions to the fee?

 Yes, grant funded travel is currently exempt from the fee due to prohibitions against using certain grant funds for administrative taxes or fees.
-Study abroad program related flying is not included, nor are charter flights for the Athletics teams.
+Air travel related to study abroad programs related flying is also not included, nor are charter flights for UCLA Athletics teams.

-Flights submitted for reimbursement starting January 2018 through calendar year 2020 will have a Carbon Mitigation Fee assessed for their travel.
+Flights submitted for reimbursement effective January 2, 2018 through calendar year 2020 will have a Carbon Mitigation Fee assessed for their travel.
 In 2020, the pilot will be evaluated and a determination will be made about a permanent program.